JanicaCosta/Game-Project-2/README.md

 I can confirm the results are always right.

-I can confirm the design for the game is very simple and the main goal was making the game easy to play and be responsive to all diferent situations, X winning, O winning or Drawn
+I can confirm the design for the game is very simple and the main goal was making the game easy to play and be responsive to all diferent situations, X winning, O winning or Draw.

 ### Responsive